frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 Edith Stein showed her love for God with deeds.
 Silent deeds.
 She wrote a lot, but she didn\'t speak too much.
 She dedicated all of her great talents to the glory of God all over Europe.

 "The strength of silence," he says, "is such that it leads us to give ourselves even unto death, unto the humble, silent, and pure gift of our life.
-If we want to prolong Christ\'s work on earth, it\'s necessary to love silence, solitude, and prayer" (*Ibid*.).
+If we want to prolong Christ\'s work on earth, it\'s necessary to love silence, solitude, and prayer" (*ibid*.).

 We find a lot of these ideas manifested in the life of this great saint.
 We could ask her that we might learn how to pray like she did, to take the great steps forward in holiness as she did, that God may be asking of us.
 Ready for anything.
 Inspired all the time by the example of Our Lord.

 "In Gethsemane," says Cardinal Sarah, "when the end is near and the Apostles are sleeping, incapable of understanding in depth the drama that is playing out, he remains one last night in silence, in prayer.
-In his final moments, nocturnal silence is Christ\'s companion" (*Ibid*., Point 200).
+In his final moments, nocturnal silence is Christ\'s companion" (*ibid*., Point 200).

 We could try to learn how to love silence, to seek moments of silence in our day, in our week, in our year.
 We need it for so many things.